c3d/recorder/README.md

 * Pi-2: Second generation Raspberry Pi, 4-way ARMv7 CPU, running
   Raspbian Linux with kernel 4.4.50, GCC 4.9.2

+It is possible to disable even recording entirely by setting the trace value to `-1`, or using the `/` prefix in a trace specification.
+When recording is disable, the cost of the associated `record` entries has been measured to be about 3ns on the Mac test platform.

 ## Multithreading considerations